Showing posts with label 1980s. Show all posts

 Bette Midler

 The film settles into a pattern: C.C. and Hillary reunite, resume their friendship, then fight/separate abruptly.
 Along the way the women marry—C.C. to John; Hillary to Michael Essex (James Read), a snooty attorney who is most definitely not a fan of his wife’s tacky friend—only to get divorced a few years later.
 C.C. finally achieves her dream of stardom, her bawdy musical revue making her the toast of Broadway in the early 1970s, but near the decade’s end she’s hoping recording a disco album will revive her flagging career (Beaches none too subtly mimics the ups and downs of Midler’s own career).
 Disco can wait, though, C.C. deciding to stick around in San Francisco to help Hillary through her pregnancy (a parting gift from Michael).
 Things take a ridiculous turn when C.C. begins dating Hillary’s OB/GYN (the late Spalding Gray), uncharacteristically considering abandoning show business to become his wife.
-That is, until she gets a call from her agent about a part in a play that’s perfect for her, leaving abruptly for New York—and leaving Hillary to break the bad news to her doctor.
+That is, until she gets a call from her agent about a part in a play that’s perfect for her.
+She abruptly leaves for New York—and leaves Hillary to break the bad news to her doctor.
 “He’d take it coming from you,” C.C. says.
 “He’s your gynecologist!”

 Barbara Hershey and Bette Midler in 1988's BEACHES